Netflix to cut traffic in India by 25% to ease data gridlock

 Mobile networks could come under increased pressure as lockdowns to slow the pandemic become stricter and broader.

-Alphabet Inc’s (GOOGL.O) YouTube and Amazon.com Inc’s (AMZN.O) also joined Netflix to cut picture quality to prevent overload in Europe.
+Alphabet Inc’s YouTube and Amazon.com Inc’s also joined Netflix to cut picture quality to prevent overload in Europe.

 “Given the crisis, we’ve developed a way to reduce Netflix’s traffic on telecommunications networks by 25%, while also maintaining the quality of our service.
 So consumers should continue to get the quality that comes with their plan,” Ken Florance, vice-president of content delivery said in a statement on Tuesday.